Akash-nath29/Confessio/README.md

 ```

 **Important Notes**:
-- **For new setups**: Run all SQL scripts above in your Supabase SQL Editor
+- For new setups: Run all SQL scripts above in your Supabase SQL Editor
-- **For existing projects**: Use the migration file `migrations/comments-migration.sql`
-- **Safety**: The migration is 100% non-destructive - it only adds new structures
+- For existing projects with data: The ALTER TABLE and CREATE statements are safe and non-destructive
-- **Supabase Warning**: You'll see a warning about "destructive code" - this is normal for ALTER TABLE statements.
-See `migrations/MIGRATION_SAFETY.md` for details.
+- Supabase may show a warning about "destructive code" for ALTER TABLE statements - this is a precautionary warning and safe to proceed
-- **Quick Reference**: See `migrations/QUICK_REFERENCE.md` for a visual guide

 ## Privacy by design